daguenther/Z2A/Resources/Writing.md

 Master PDF editor offers a way to edit and work with PDF files.
 It offers a rich feauture set to not only merge documents together, but to add/modify other elements on the page

 * [Homepage](http://code-industry.net/pdfeditor.php)

+## Atom (C1, I1, U2)

+Atom is a code editor produced by Github.
+It has a modular desing, which allows for many different packages to be installed within the program.
+It has the feature to preview markdown as you type it, and export your markdown documents to pdf without ever touching the command line.
+Integration with github